khanson679/lingbib/README.md

 ## Project Status

 This project is currently in the alpha stage.
-The bibliography file is small, and the [helper program][app] is not yet complete.
+The database is small, and the [helper program][app] is not yet complete.
 We are in particular need of contributors in order to build Lingbib to a size large enough to be useful to general users, and could also use help from technically-inclined invididuals in testing the program and submission system.

 ## Using Lingbib

-Lingbib can be used in documents without additional setup with Biblatex and Biber's ability to read remote bibliography files.
-To make use of any addition features, you will need to download and configure Lingbib.
+Lingbib can be used in LaTeX documents without additional setup thanks to Biblatex and Biber's ability to read remote bibliography files.
+To avoid having to access it over the internet on every compile, or to make use of any additional features, you will need to download and configure Lingbib.

 Instructions for setup and use can be found on the wiki at [Getting Started][getting-started].

 ## How to Contribute

-The main way you can contribute to Lingbib is by submitting a new entry to the bibliography file.
+The main way you can contribute to Lingbib is by submitting new entries and revisions to the bibliography file.

-There are two methods you can do this.
-The first and simplest is to contribute is to submit a missing entry using the GitHub web interface.

-The second method to contribute is to submit a pull request that contains a missing entry.
-Thhis method requires using the command line, but contributions of this type are greatly appreciated, as it reduces the work that the maintainers have to do! :stuck_out_tongue:

-In addition, if you find any errors in an existing entry, you can likewise submit a correction using either of of the above methods.

 For further information on how to contribute, see [For Contributors][for-contributors] on the wiki.